MWATelescope/mwa_hyperbeam/README.md

 `hyperbeam` products, meaning that HDF5 is not needed as a system dependency.
 `CMake` version 3.10 or higher is needed to build the HDF5 source.

-Similarly, `hyperbeam` requires `ERFA`.
-This can also be compiled automatically with a feature flag:

-    cargo build --release --features=erfa-static

-This can be combined with other features:

-    cargo build --release --features=hdf5-static,erfa-static

 To compile all C libraries statically:

     cargo build --release --features=all-static